-TIP - To customize the stations available for stakeout, tap Select station screen.
-Tap Edit to modify the station interval and the types of available stations.
-See Stations available for stakeout, page 26.
+TIP - To customize the stations available for stakeout, tap next to the Station field to view the Select station screen.
+See Stations available for stakeout, page 37.

-1. Tap the station on the string in the map, or in the stakeout form:
+- 1. Tap the station on the string in the map, or in the stakeout form: - a.

-- a.
 Select Station on string in the Stake field. - b.
-Tap 📕 next to the String field to select the string from the list.
-The strings in the list are determined by the templates assigned at your current position relative to the road.

-c.
-Tap 📕 next to the Station field and select the station.
+Tap hext to the String field to select the string from the list.
+The strings in the list are determined by the templates assigned at your current position relative to the road. - c.
+Tap $\overset{\prime\prime}{\prime\prime}$ next to the Station field and select the station.